Andrew6rant/Workings/README.md

 <summary><strong>Known Issues</strong></summary>

 - The Highway Barrier texture has some Z-fighting if connected to both the X and Z axis.
-- Pallets have no drops, I am unable to get the loottable to accept multiple blockstates (PR's welcome!)

 </details>